21stcenturyna/21stcenturyna.github.io/index.md

 title: Numerical Analysis in the 21st Century: In honour of Nick Trefethen's retirement from Oxford
 ---

-## Numerical Analysis in the 21st Century: In honour of Nick Trefethen's retirement from Oxford
+## Numerical Analysis in the 21st Century

 We look forward to welcoming you to the conference <i>Numerical Analysis in the 21st Century</i>, in honour of Nick Trefethen's retirement from Oxford.